A selection of our successes:

-The wastewater sector consists of organisations responsible for the water chain, such as the water authorities, knowledge brokers such as STOWA and RIONED, governments such as municipalities, knowledge institutes and suppliers of technology.
-The central themes of this sector are the management of (surface) water and water purification in relation to sustainability goals.
+The wastewater sector consists of organisations responsible for the water chain, such as the water authorities, knowledge brokers such as STOWA and RIONED, governmental bodies such as municipalities, knowledge institutes, and suppliers of technology.
+The central themes in this sector are the management of (surface) water and water purification in relation to sustainability goals.

 The water chain is in a state of flux.
-It is expected to look entirely different in 30 years or so, as a result of social requirements pertaining to:
+It is expected to look entirely different in thirty years or so, as a result of social requirements pertaining to:

 Far-reaching and efficient purification to safeguard public health and water quality.
-The legal requirements have not changed; the way in which these are met has.
+Whilst the legal requirements have remained unaltered, the ways in which these are met, have changed.

-Strategic cooperation: water authorities cooperate strategically with a number of other parties.
-This can be done on a permanent or temporary basis and includes cooperative alliances with e.g. specialised maintenance companies, suppliers of wastewater technology, energy companies, housing corporations and waste management businesses.
-With the help of these partners, water authorities develop new products, services and technologies together with clients, businesses, research institutes and governments.
+Strategic cooperation.
+Water authorities cooperate strategically with a number of other parties.
+This can be done on a permanent or a temporary basis and includes cooperative alliances with e.g., specialised maintenance companies, suppliers of wastewater technology, energy companies, housing corporations, and waste management businesses.
+With the help of these partners, water authorities develop new products, services, and technologies together with clients, businesses, research institutes, and governments.

 Relevant Grant Programmes